Relaxed N-Pairs Loss for Context-Aware Recommendations of Television Content

-\IEEEPARstart{R}{ecommender} systems (RS) have become an essential tool for content providers to retain customers by helping them navigate the vast amount of available multimedia.
-These systems specialize in delivering personalized suggestions tailored for each individual user through pattern analyses of previous interactions between users and content.
+\IEEEPARstart{R}{ecommender} systems (RS) have become essential for content providers to retain customers by helping them navigate the vast amount of available multimedia.
+These systems specialize in delivering personalized suggestions tailored for each individual user through pattern analysis of previous interactions between users and content.
 RS is an active field in both industry and academia, and has been so for several years~\cite{Adomavicius2005a,Shi2014}.
-A recent development in RS research is the introduction of deep learning-based methods~\cite{Zhang2019}, which have achieved state-of-the-art performance in numerous applications by enabling effective modeling of nontrivial and nonlinear relationships in the multimedia consumption.
-Deep neural networks have been used to solve complex tasks, and among others proven useful for learning low-dimensional representations from sparse input data with a large number of attributes, which is a key challenge in RS with extensive user and content databases.
-As an example, context-aware RS (CARS) traditionally use contextual information for pre- or post-filtering recommendations to cater to specific situations, while more recent methods model the context directly~\cite{Adomavicius2015}.
+A recent development in RS research is the introduction of deep learning-based methods~\cite{Zhang2019}, which have achieved state-of-the-art performance in numerous applications by enabling effective modeling of nontrivial and nonlinear relationships in multimedia consumption.
+Deep neural networks have been used to solve complex tasks \cite{Yi2022}, and among others proven useful for learning low-dimensional representations from sparse input data with a large number of attributes \cite{Wang2020}, which is a key challenge in RS with extensive user and content databases.
+As an example, context-aware RS (CARS) traditionally use contextual information for pre- or post-filtering recommendations to cater to specific situations, whereas more recent methods model the context directly~\cite{Adomavicius2015,Han2020}.
 With the introduction of deep learning-based methods, CARS have seen new exciting opportunities in contextual modeling.
 These advancements are mainly driven by the ability to handle heterogeneous information on both context and content, nonlinear feature abstractions in the last layers, as well as reduced efforts for manual feature extraction.
 Since many modern RS applications have a large set of features describing context, content, and their interaction, the deep learning-based methods present themselves as a promising tool for studying users' consumption patterns and providing context-relevant recommendations, e.g. based on groups of users in a social setting \cite{Huang2020}.